 Alek Pedersen is a visual artist and a musician born and raised in Oak Park, IL.
 Alek finds inspiration, passion, and honest emotion in amateur and, at times, will draw influence from Radiohead, Beirut, Tame Impala, M83, Bonobo, Flume and Mura Masa.
 His work often deals with topics of biology, psychology, and what technology brings us.
 Alek enjoys being part of the convergence point for young artists who might never had a chance to meet, giving artists a feeling of purpose, and encouraging artist growth.

-Scarlett Reynaud — Development Coordinator and Visual Editor
+Scarlett Reynaud - Development Coordinator

 Scarlett Reynaud is a multimedia visual artist with an emphasis in illustration, print making, and photography.
 Scarlett was raised in River Forest, IL and is currently living in Chicago.
 She attended the University of Colorado and earned a degree in both Sociology and Studio Art, and is aspiring to be an art therapist.
 Her work is greatly influenced by Robert K Merton, Ralph Steadman, Tim Burton, Rachel Ruysch, and Wes Anderson.
 Scarlett’s work continue to examine and question human behavior and frequently delves into our relationship with nature.